 In this view, the true believer will correct his life after discovering the importance of being fruitful (Hebrews 6) as proof that salvation has in fact occurred, and the true believer will in fact repent and correct his life when he or she learns that sinful conduct carelessly indulged in has become presumptuous sin as far as God is concerned (Hebrews 10).
 My point of view lines up with those scholars who hold to the eternal security of the believer and to what is commonly called “the perseverance of the saints.”
 Those who really are born again, those in whom “Christ is fully formed” will make the right choices that lead to life, at those periodic great trials and crises of decision God brings into all our lives.

-In assessing Dolphin’s viewpoint, it should be noted that Hebrews 6:1-8 refers to people who have been “enlightened, “tasted the heavenly gift [presumably, eternal salvation],” and “become partakers of the Holy Spirit.”
-These blessings certainly seem to be those experienced by true Christians, rather than by anyone else, including people who are learning about Christianity, but have not yet become Christians.
-However, it is possible that people who have been enlightened may include those who have learned what the Bible teaches about how to become a Christian.
-Nevertheless, it is extremely doubtful that people who never have trusted in Jesus Christ can taste (or enjoy) the benefits of having eternal salvation.
+In assessing Dolphin’s viewpoint regarding Hebrews 6:1-8, it should be noted that this scripture passage refers to people who have been “enlightened, “tasted the heavenly gift [presumably, eternal salvation],” and “become partakers of the Holy Spirit.”
+These blessings certainly seem to be those experienced by true Christians only, not by anyone else, including people who are learning about Christianity, but have not yet become Christians.
+Therefore, it is doubtful that people who never have trusted in Jesus Christ can taste (or enjoy) the benefits of having eternal salvation.
 Furthermore, there is no indication in the New Testament that anyone other than Christians can be a partaker (or share the benefits) of having the Holy Spirit.

-Most of the Bible commentaries that we consulted do not make it clear if they believe that Hebrews 6:1-8 pertains to true Christians who have apostatized or to people who had been learning about Christianity, but never became true Christians before they apostatized.
+Most of the Bible commentaries that we have consulted do not indicate if they believe that Hebrews 6:1-8 pertains to (a) true Christians who have apostatized or (b) to people who had been learning about Christianity, but never became true Christians before they apostatized.
 For example, Peter Pett’s Commentary on the Bible states,

 There are few verses which have caused more controversy.
 The question at issue is as to whether these verses necessarily refer to men who have been true Christians, who are then thought of as repudiating it all and being finally lost, or whether they can refer to outwardly professing Christians who gave all the appearance of being true Christians, and participated fully in God’s activity by His Spirit through the churches, but whose hearts were not truly won, and who were therefore never truly His.